xiaoa6435/spark-abtest/README.md

 # spark-abtest

-spark-abtest provides a series of concise, performant and useful functions for data scientist/analyst to analysis A/B TEST(abtest) on Apache Spark.
+Analyzing A/B testing with massive data can be tedious: you need to understand the details of the formulas for various statistical tests, and get the required sufficient statistics on a distributed computing cluster, then pull the sufficient statistics locally and manually calculate the final results.
+This project provides a series of concise, consistent and high-performance functions to make it easier for data scientists/data analysts to analyze A/B testing in Apache Spark.

 CI: [![GitHub Build Status](https://github.com/xiaoa6435/spark-abtest/actions/workflows/build_and_test.yml/badge.svg)](https://github.com/xiaoa6435/spark-abtest/actions/workflows/build_and_test.yml)